Adolf Hitler's rise to power: Weimar parties fail to halt Nazis

 The Wall Street crash of 1929 heralded worldwide economic disaster.
 The people of Germany, tired of the old economic systems, voted for the Nazis and the Communists, who made great gains at the 1930 federal election.
 The Nazis and Communists between them secured almost 40% of Reichstag seats, which required the moderate parties to consider negotiations with anti-democrats.
 "The Communists", wrote historian Alan Bullock, "openly announced that they would prefer to see the Nazis in power rather than lift a finger to save the republic".

 Leon Trotsky was especially critical of the shifting Comintern policy position under Joseph Stalin which directed German Communists to treat Social Democrats as "social fascists".
 Historian Bertrand Patenaude believed that the Comintern policy following the "Great Break" facilitated the rise of Hitler's party.

 The Weimar political parties failed to stop the Nazi rise.
 Germany's Weimar political system made it difficult for chancellors to govern with a stable parliamentary majority, and successive chancellors instead relied on the president's emergency powers to govern.
 In 1931 the Nazi Party altered its strategy to engage in perpetual campaigning across the country, even outside of election time.
 From 1931 to 1933, the Nazis combined terror tactics with conventional campaigning – Hitler criss-crossed the nation by air, while SA troops paraded in the streets, beat up opponents, and broke up their meetings.
-Systematic statistical analyses demonstrate that voters responded the way they do in most modern elections, which explains why certain identifiable groups turned to the Nazis and others turned away.